 We want to be a solution, not yet another barrier.
 We do everything humanly possible (and oftentimes the impossible) to ease the frustration and desperation of their lives.

 We don’t feel anyone can ever fully understand the motel situation.
 We believe we understand it better than most.
 To our knowledge we are the only local organization who is focusing on serving solely on the homeless population living in residential motels and we’ve been doing it since 1996.

 It’s a long haul from homelessness to home, so our programs “wraparound” the challenges.
-Our first objective is to ease the burdens of daily living for our clients by assisting with necessities most of us take for granted—food, clothing and rent assistance.
+Our first objective is to ease the burdens of daily living for our clients by assisting with necessities most of us take for granted—food, clothing and hygiene items.

 As our clients get to know us, they participate in our other programs:

 We assist our clients wisely until they gain the job raises and promotions necessary to afford an apartment.
 This process and the length of time required differ for each family.
 We’re committed to staying with them as long as it takes.